 Auditable data fueling the circular economy

 The uprising debates about climate change and the necessity of sustainable growth shed again light on the circular economy approach as an alternative to the existing linear economy and should help reach the UN Sustainable Development Goals (SDG).
-We interpret circular economy as an approach for minimising resource input, waste, emissions and energy use during product creation, product usage and recycling.
+We interpret circular economy as an approach for minimizing resource input, waste, emissions and energy use during product creation, product usage and recycling.

 In the following blog post we want to address 2 approaches where our technology provides auditable data to support the circular economy: